apache/trafficserver/doc/admin/configuration-files/splitdns.config.en.rst

 Format
 ======

-Each line in the ``splitdns.config`` file uses one of the following
+Each line in the :file:`splitdns.config` file uses one of the following
 formats:

 ::